 How much does speech analytics software cost?

 It ranges widely.
 Enterprise tools like CallMiner, Observe.AI, and Verint use custom pricing that typically starts at $3,000-$10,000+ per month.
 Platform-based options like Talkdesk ($85/user/mo) and Genesys ($75/user/mo) charge per agent.
-For e-commerce, Ringly.io starts at $349/month with analytics included.
+For Shopify brands, Ringly.io is quoted by call volume on a call and includes analytics, since the same agent also answers the calls.

 Can speech analytics work with a small support team?